Wensiner/webrtc-java/README.md

 # webrtc-java
-RTSP to WebRTC using Java.
+RTSP to WebRTC video streaming client using Java.